mannas632006/Multi-Agent-Radiology-Report-Analyzer/xray-report-analyzer/README.md

-# Multi-LLM X-Ray Report Analysis Agent System
+# Multi-LLM X-Ray Report Analysis Agent System By Anas-MM

 An n8n workflow that runs a **triage → three parallel specialist critiques → synthesis** pipeline over a radiology report, using three independent LLM